HG3112/h264qp/README.md

 NOTES:

 1) For fast use, drag and drop video file in DragNDropHere.bat.
-A .txt file with general statistic and a .dat file with per frame statistic will be generated in the same dir as the input (ffmpeg and ffprobe must be in PATH)
+A .txt file with general statistic and a .dat file with per frame statistic will be generated in the same dir as the input
 2) Progress LOG messages are reported each 1000 frames analyzed
 3) For 8bit x264 encoding, QP analysis coincides with the encoding log of x264.
 For 10bit QP are shifted by -12.
 Average frame size can be a little different.
 Consecutive BFrames are calculated in a different way than x264 log.